-The BALIKA project is continuing in many communities where it was first established.
+The BALIKA project continued in many communities where it was first established for two years after the project officially ended.
 BALIKA centers are being run by the teachers, mentors and community leaders who participated in the project.
 These centers will help empower thousands more girls by continuing to offer skills, provide education support and build confidence so girls have a reason to look toward the future.

 In 2017, the Population Council, in collaboration with UNFPA and the Bangladesh Ministry of Women and Children Affairs, began work on an initiative to introduce BALIKA centers in two new districts.
 These activities are a part of a broader program to scale up approaches that have been proven successful in delaying marriage by providing technical assistance and building capacity to promote evidence-based approaches across the country.